US banks made more than $60 billion in profits last quarter

-NEW YORK (AP) — Federal regulators are saying that U.S. banks set a record by making more than $60 billion in profits in the second quarter, up more than 25 percent from a year earlier.
+NEW YORK (AP) — U.S. banks set a record by making more than $60 billion in profits in the second quarter, federal regulators said Thursday, up more than 25 percent from a year earlier.

-Banks have been able to charge more interest on loans in recent months, and received a substantial boost from the tax law enacted last year that lowered corporate income tax rates.
+The Federal Deposit Insurance Corporation said the profit boost came because banks have been able to charge more interest on loans in recent months, and received a substantial lift from the tax law enacted last year that lowered corporate income tax rates.

-There are more than 5,500 insured banks in the U.S. but the lion’s share of the profits were earned by the nation’s largest banks, the Federal Deposit Insurance Corporation said Thursday.
+There are more than 5,500 insured banks in the U.S. but the lion’s share of the profits was earned by the nation’s largest banks.
+The nation’s nine largest banks, those that have more than $250 billion in assets, earned roughly half of all profits.
+Banks with assets between $10 billion and $250 billion earned $21.7 billion in profits collectively.

-Nine banks that have more than $250 billion in assets earned roughly half of all profits, while banks with assets between $10 billion and $250 billion earned $21.7 billion in profits collectively.
+Banks have been profiting heavily from the recent rise in interest rates, which has contributed heavily to their bottom line.
+The Federal Reserve has raised its benchmark interest rate two times this year, and is expected to raise interest rates another two times before the end of the year.

 Most Read Business Stories